 There is a refuse disposal point at this site, which is adjacent to the towpath access gate.

 The nearest water point, refuse disposal, elsan, pump-out, toilets, showers and launderette facilities can be found at Saul Junction, approximately one and a half miles south.
 A boat repair yard with crane & dry dock facilities is also available there.

 Llanthony Pontoons, approximately six miles north, has a water point, refuse disposal, elsan and pump-out.
-On the north side of Llanthony Pontoons at Harbour House, just inside Gloucester Docks, there are also toilets and showers.
+On the north side of Llanthony Pontoons at Harbour House, just inside Gloucester Docks, there is also a shared toilet facility.

 There is no car park at this site.
 However, there is a small lay-by in the lane that runs alongside the canal.